 Inks are Expensive

-Buying a bottle of wine or a bottle of ink as a gift is almost the same price point.
+Today, buying a bottle of wine or a bottle of ink as a gift is almost the same price point.
 Yet the bottle of ink is so much smaller!
 Inks are expensive.
 Over the past year the price of ink has continued to climb.

 In 2011 Platinum issued an ink mixing kit.
 The inks were advertised as being specifically different from other inks in they are made to be mixed.
 As they said, "Mix free ink does not harden when it is mixed, and the ink does not clog up in a nib."
 That gives you an idea of what can happen with some inks as a result of mixing inks where there is a chemical imbalance in the final product.